 A critical reason for rapid intervention in water-damaged areas is the prevalence of mold.
 Within days of a spill, leak, or flood, mold spores can degrade indoor air quality and lead to a larger mold problem.

 To prevent mold, address water damage immediately.
 Restoration professionals always inspect for mold at and around the site of water damage and provide mold remediation as needed.
-This process involves not only removing visible mold from the property but also setting up an air filtration system to capture mold spores and cleaning affected surfaces.
+The mold remediation process involves not only removing visible mold from the property but also setting up an air filtration system to capture mold spores and cleaning affected surfaces.

 Repairs, Reconstruction, and Restoration